Subscribe

 The essentials

 • Soft-sided crate.
-These crates have fabric walls stretched over a rigid metal frame and can collapse for travel.
+These crates have fabric walls stretched over a rigid metal frame and can collapse easily for travel.
+We recommend this 2-door model from Amazon Basics.

 • Wire crate.
 These metal crates are made of a strong wire mesh with a plastic bottom.
-Like soft-sided crates, these are collapsible.
+Like soft-sided crates, these are usually collapsible.
+This crate from MidWest Homes has a divider panel so you can adjust the size manually.

 • Hard plastic crate.
-Because of the hard plastic, these crates can be dismantled but aren’t collapsable.
+Because of the material, hard plastic crates can be dismantled but aren’t collapsable.
+This product from Petmate has a heavy-duty plastic shell that’s good for car travel.

 Preparing the crate and space